 The way to stop giving this type of metadata to spammers is to turn off automatic image downloading in your mobile email app, desktop email client, or webmail.
 Most services offer this function.

-Later on, we’ll give you quick instructions on stopping auto-loading images for some popular email apps and webmail sites.
-But, what’s the next danger after just opening a spam email?
+Later, we’ll give you quick instructions on stopping auto-loading images for popular email apps and webmail sites.
+But what happens next if you open a spam text?

 When You Reply or Forward Spam